Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

     ![Remove STORAGE_ID](media/copyv.png)

+   >**Note**: In this lab, we have deliberately avoided creating the AZ_PAT environment variable because it is not required for the exercise.
+However, in real scenarios, you would set up this variable in the pipeline after regenerating the PAT.

 1. Now lets raise the PR and merge the changes to main branch, click on **Repos (1)** from left side menu, click **Pull Requests (2)**, and click on **Create a pull request (3)** to merge the changes from branch **PATFIX** into branch **main**.

     ![Pipeline Save](media/crtprss.png)